KEmreAkkaya/depapp/README.md

 !Important Warning!
 You can't write on database includes "users" database.You can only read.

+If you have "Error: Could not find the '@angular-devkit/build-angular:dev-server' builder's node package." problem.You should use this command :<ins>npm install @angular-devkit/build-angular --force</ins> in the project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.